This post contains affiliate links. For more information, please read our disclosure policy.

 Located at Bøstad, the Lofotr Viking Museum lies on Vestvågøy Island.
 It is a excellent chieftain’s house standing 272 ft., which was rebuilt and dated back to around 500AD.

+This is one of the most interesting, things to do in Lofoten.
 It offers great Viking exhibits as well as short film regarding chieftain’s lifestyle and his family, along with innovative tours and artifacts explored on the site in archaeological digs.

 Later on, you may walk through the connected lake and see the samples of vessels used by Vikings.